Sasso0101/CacheMeIfYouCan/README.md

 make BFS
 ```

+// MergedCSR is a graph representation that merges the CSR and the
+// row pointer and column index of the classic CSR representation into
+// a single array to reduce memory accesses.

 ## How to run
 To run the project, run the following command in the project's root directory:
 ```bash